natenka/pyneng-book-en/docs/source/book/17_serialization/yaml.rst

 **YAML (YAML Ain't Markup Language)** - another text format for writing data.

-YAML is more human-friendly than JSON, so it is often used to describe scripts in software.
-Ansible, for example.
+YAML is more human-friendly than JSON, so it is often used to describe actions in software.
+Playbooks in Ansible, for example.

 YAML syntax
 ~~~~~~~~~~~~~~